numpy/numpy/doc/source/reference/random/index.rst

   >>> rng.integers(low=0, high=10, size=5)  #doctest: +SKIP
   array([8, 7, 6, 2, 0])  # may vary

-PRNGs are deterministic sequences and can be reproduced by specifying a seed to control its initial state.
-By default, with no seed, `default_rng` will create the PRNG using nondeterministic data from the operating system and therefore generate different numbers each time.
+Our RNGs are deterministic sequences and can be reproduced by specifying a seed to control its initial state.
+By default, with no seed, `default_rng` will create the RNG using nondeterministic data from the operating system and therefore generate different numbers each time.
 The pseudorandom sequences will be practically independent.